To learn more, visit 2023 Course and subject delivery.

-This subject will provide students with a broad overview of economics and business in an International context through a substantial overseas learning experience.
+This subject will provide students with a broad overview of economics and business in an International context through a substantial international learning experience.

 Upon completion, students will have a better understanding of how business is conducted internationally, key challenges in particular regions and will have gained cultural insight into their host country.

-This subject will incur additional costs such as travel and accommodation.
-Students may be eligible to apply for Faculty or University funding and Australian citizens will also be considered for Federal Government New Colombo Plan funding (where available).
+Australian citizens will be considered for Federal Government New Colombo Plan funding (where available).

 Intended learning outcomes

-- Demonstrate a greater understanding of the international business community in the particular region.
+- Demonstrate a greater understanding of the international business community in the particular region visited.

-- Appreciate how management and business operate internationally and what this means in a global context.
+- Analyse and evaluate business and economics issues in a global context.

-- Demonstrate enhanced ability to undertake independent research.
+- Demonstrate an enhanced ability to undertake independent research.